 Indian Runner Ducks are on the Livestock Conservancy’s Priority List.

 Sorry, we do not sell just female ducks or ducklings.

-We only sell straight run/unsexed ducklings $15 each
+We only sell straight run/unsexed day-old ducklings shortly after they hatch.

 White Indian Runner Drake- Interior Provincial Exhibition 2017 Champion Waterfowl